epccs/RPUno/Hardware/Testing/readme.md

 [PASS]
 ```

-Before disconnecting the battery check that the VIN pin on the shield has no power, the test turns it off.
-Then turn off the power supply and verify disconnect of the battery.
+Before truning off the PV power check that the VIN pin on the shield has no power, the test turns it off.
+Then turn off the power supply and verify battery was disconnected.